 A brief word on important regulatory and legal matters in Northern Virginia

-Several laws govern relationships between renters and real estate investors in Northern Virginia.
-The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and landlords in Virginia, and supersedes all leases and county ordinances.
-Also our local governments in and around Northern Virginia have specific ordinances pertaining to the management of rental properties in their jurisdictions.
-Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep abreast of changes in the laws when they occur.
+Several laws govern relationships between tenants and rental investors in Northern Virginia.
+The Virginia Residential Landlord and Tenant Act (VRTLA), establishes the rights and obligations of tenants and real estate investors in Virginia, and supersedes all leases and county ordinances.
+Not to mention our local governments in and around Northern Virginia have additional ordinances regarding to the management of rental properties in their jurisdictions.
+Nesbitt Realty is obligated to work within the bounds of these regulations, laws and ordinances at all times and we try to keep up to date on changes in the laws as they are published.
 That said, only a court of law has the power to enforce the VRLTA and local ordinances.

 Our brokerage refuses to use race, sex, religion, color, national origin, age, marital status, disability, or familial status as the basis for making an decisions related to rentals.
 Nesbitt Realty is committed to Fair Housing

-a good reference for property owners in Northern Virginia
+a useful reference for rental investors in Northern Virginia

-- Before you rent out your investment in Northern Virginia
+- Before you lease out your rental in Northern Virginia

 - Collections and evictions